HLegoinha/HARPN/README.md

 To do this on Linux:
 For chrome users:
 Inside '/home/${user}' create a new directory “ChromeDriver”.
-Unzip the downloaded chromedriver into this folder.Using «chmod +x filename» make the file executable (file name is the name of the folder, ChromeDriver).
+Unzip the downloaded chromedriver into this folder.
+Using «chmod +x filename» make the file executable (file name is the name of the folder, ChromeDriver).
 Go to the folder using cd command («cd ChromeDriver») and execute the chrome driver with «./chromedriver» command.

 For firefox users:
 Run the following lines in the terminal